 - chicken salad

 - casseroles with chicken

 - chicken fried rice

 Chicken is one of those ingredients that can be adapted so easily.
 If you see it on sale, make sure you take advantage of the opportunity to save.

-- 2 pounds boneless chicken breast or thighs if preferred
+- 2 pounds boneless chicken breast or thighs

 - ½ teaspoon pepper

 - 1 teaspoon salt

 - 1 cup chicken broth